POSTED BY September 24, 2018 COMMENTS (2)ON

 Some of the examples of the funds in this category are

-To explain you more on this, I will take an example of how ICICI Prudential Balanced Advantage fund which was the first fund of this type in mutual fund Industry and very successful in that category.
+To explain you more about this, I will take an example of how the ICICI Prudential Balanced Advantage fund which was the first fund of this type in the mutual fund Industry and very successful in that category.

 Disclaimer : I am taking the example of ICICI balanced mutual fund only because it’s the biggest in the category and quite old one in Industry and we have some data to show.
 It’s not a recommendation to buy.
 We have some equally good funds from other AMC’s also.

 They use P/BV (price to book value) as an indicator to decide is markets are over heated or not.